malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 Come the 1930's, the US enters the Great Depression.
 Extreme poverty lays across the land like a shroud.
-The Democratic Party, having always been more interested in labor due to its base in the poor, rural, south, picks up the issue of class and labor as its primary platform.
-We have FDR, a New Yorker democrat, has nearly 4 consecutive clean sweeps of the South.
+The Democratic Party, having always been more interested in labor than the Republican Party due to its base in the poor, rural, south, picks up the issue of class and labor as its primary platform.
+FDR, a [New York] democrat, has 4 consecutive clean sweeps of the South.

 Now, FDR was no racial egalitarian.
 There were quite a lot of racially exclusionary policies during the New Deal.
 So, the central axis of our politics